drzumeta/drzumeta/README.md

 # Hi there the name's Drzumeta 👋
 - 🔭 I’m not currently working on any projects but rather learning as much as I can on different matters that I think will be usefull for my professional success as a student in Management Informational Systems.

-## Tasks I'm currently working or have developed from the Github Global Classroom
+## Tasks I'm currently working on from the GitHub Global Classroom / GitHub Skills collection:
-- [x] Intro to markdown
+- [x] Communicate using markdown
 - [x] Github Flow
   - [x] Creating my first Branch
   - [x] Creating a pull request
   - [x] Merging a pull request
-- [ ] Hello Github actions
+- [x] Hello Github actions
+  - [x] Created action workflow file
+  - [x] Learned procedure and location for workflow files
+  - [x] Created an event trigger such as "on pull"
+- [ ] GitHub Pages

 - 🌱 I’m currently learning ... to be updated relatively soon to detail my endeavors
 - 👯 I’m looking to collaborate on ... nobody :d ttyl pals